brendanconnolly/BlogPosts/TestHuddle/Slurper/UsingGroovyToParse.md

 log.info(parsedResponse.category.name)
 ```

+If you want to play along we'll be using the [Swagger Petstore API](http://petstore.swagger.io/)

 ### Property Transfer

 The easiest way to do this is to use a Groovy Test Step in conjunction with a property to act as a placeholder for the dynamic value.

 In this example I have added a property called petName to the testcase.

+Then right click on the testcase and and add a Groovy Script step.

 ![add groovy test step](AddGroovyStep.png)

-In the test step window
+In the test step window we'll enter the following script:

 ``` Groovy
 import groovy.json.JsonSlurper